Xinjiang 61st Regiment Farm fire: Large crowds expecting post-Mao new year

 Following the death of Mao Zedong in 1976, the 1977 Chinese New Year drew excited crowds anticipating the first post-Mao era new year.
-Mao had been clamping down folk traditions especially new year traditions since the 1952 Three-anti campaign and the "Destroy the Four Olds" period (1966-).
+Mao had been clamping down on folk traditions, especially new year traditions, ever since the 1952 Three-anti campaign and the "Destroy the Four Olds" period (1966-).
 The 3-day holidays of new year were cancelled in an effort to transform new year from a family occasion into a work units-led Maoist event.
 Without holidays, residents were encouraged to forgo the tradition of visiting relatives afar at new year.
 Ritual firecrackers at new year were also purged for years, but it was made available at the local cooperative in 1977.
 Mao-era new years were overshadowed by Maoist thought reforms and the Red August terror.
 As ancestor veneration had been outlawed, people instead worshipped portraits of Mao at new year, and popularized alternative new year greetings "wish you see Chairman Mao this year".

 1977 marked the first time in 25 years in which the new year could be celebrated with traditional practices.
 This contributed to the particularly high number of attendants to the movie screening.

 Pile of flammable Mao wreaths

 Wreaths for Mao were all over China in 1976.

 After Mao Zedong died in September 1976, children were mobilized to handmake 1,000 mourning wreaths for him.
 By folk tradition, the wreaths, made of oil paper, would have been incinerated.
 (Note: Memorial wreaths are either incinerated or transferred to the deceased person's cemetery.
 As Xinjiang was far from Mao's cemetery in Beijing, incineration was the natural option.)
 However, the regiment felt that any mishandling would be smeared as disloyalty to Mao.
-Their superiors told them to keep it until further instructions.
+Their superiors told them to keep the wreaths until further instructions.
 The regiment eventually put the 1,000 wreaths on display in the communal hall.
 The wreaths pile stood 2 meters high and occupied 120 m^{2} (1,300 sq ft), roughly one fifth of the floor.

 During the 5 months from his funeral to the 1977 Chinese New Year, under Xinjiang's arid weather, the tree branches and paper in the wreaths dried out.